carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 ~~~
 {: .language-python}

-We can now use this dictionary to know how many genes does each genome has and therefore identify the biggest genome.
+We can now use this dictionary to know how many genes each genome has and therefore identify the biggest genome.
 ~~~
 genome_temp=[]
 size_genome=[]